Gold medal 59+, Silver medal 55+, Bronze medal 45+

 The Junior Mathematical Olympiad is a follow-on round to the Junior Mathematical Challenge.
 It is a two-hour competition consisting of 16 problems: 10 in Section A and six in Section B. Only answers are required to the problems in Section A whereas full written solutions are required for problems in Section B.

 We invite around 1200 qualifying students from the Junior Mathematical Challenge to take part in the Junior Mathematical Olympiad.
-Students who have missed the qualifying threshold for the competition may be entered into the competition at the discretion of their school.
+Invitations to participate in the Junior Olympiad will be clearly indicated in your results from the Junior Mathematical Challenge.
+Students who have missed the qualifying threshold and therefore do not receive an invitation may be entered into the competition at the discretion of their school.

 How do I take part?